Search for:

 Browsing

-Ng Zhao Yang is a local principal in the Employment Practice Group of Baker McKenzie Wong & Leow in Singapore.
+Ng Zhao Yang is a principal in the Employment Practice Group in the Singapore office.
 He has over 10 years of experience advising regional and multinational clients on employment law and immigration matters in Singapore.

 The videos linked below cover key global immigration and mobility topics.
 They are designed to give a brief and easy-to-understand overview of important topics relevant to the management of a global workforce.
 Asia Pacific: Are Your Employees Considering Year-End Travel?
 Here’s What Your Company and They Should Know (16 December…